In Denmark, it is possible to protect design rights by filing an application for:

-Unregistered design rights can be tested for novelty and individual character only during the course of a court case and not by the DKPTO.
+Unregistered design rights can be tested for novelty and individual character during the course of a court case.

 There is a long tradition of enforcing IP rights in Denmark.
 Both registered and unregistered design rights can be enforced.

-In some cases, infringement may be halted by sending a cease-and-desist letter detailing the rights of the owner or licensee of the design.
+In some cases, infringement may be halted by sending a cease and desist letter detailing the rights of the design’s owner or licensee.

 If this proves insufficient as a deterrent, a court order requesting that the alleged infringer or a relevant third party provide information that can be used as evidence of the infringement or incurred damages may be granted before the infringement action as such is filed with the court.
 The courts may also grant an order for the seizure of documents or product samples (or copies) in order to provide the plaintiff with access to evidence for its case.

 It is common in Denmark to request a preliminary injunction as part of an infringement action.
 A bank guarantee or similar is usually required in order to obtain a preliminary injunction.
 The amount of the guarantee will depend on the design in question and how harsh the preliminary injunction will be on the alleged infringer.
 The guarantee will be used to compensate the alleged infringer in the event that the preliminary injunction is granted, but later found to be unfounded.